rkoeninger/ShenScript/README.md

 The Shen kernel sources can be retrieved with `npm run fetch`.
 Shen Kernel version can be updated in `fetch.js`.

 Running `npm run test-kernel` will load the kernel sources and run the kernel test suite.
-Passing `--async` will generate async code for the kernel.
+Passing `async` will generate async code for the kernel.

-Running `npm run render` will render the KL files to JavaScript and output `dist/kernel_sync.js` or `dist/kernel_async.js` based on optional `--async` argument.
+Running `npm run render` will render the KL files to JavaScript and output `dist/kernel_sync.js` or `dist/kernel_async.js` based on optional `async` argument.

 `dist/shenscript.js` bundle can be built with `npm run bundle`.